Kariamu Welsh: Early life and education

-Welsh was born in Thomasville, NC, the eldest child of Ruth Hoover.
+Welsh was born in Thomasville, North Carolina, United States, the eldest child of Ruth Hoover.

-She grew up in the Bedford-Stuyvesant part of New York City where she, like other young girls, practiced her double Dutch jump rope moves.
+She grew up in the Bedford-Stuyvesant part of New York City, where she, like other young girls, practiced her double Dutch jump rope moves.
 Once she began studying African dance, she realized that double Dutch jump roping connects to African traditional culture.

 Welsh received her Doctorate of Arts in Dance History from New York University (1993) and her BA (1972; in English) and MA (1975; humanities) from the State University of New York at Buffalo.

 Career

-In 1985 she joined Temple's department of Africology and African American Studies and in 1999 Temple's dance department, eventually becoming the director of Temple’s Institute for African Dance Research and Performance.
+In 1985, she joined Temple's department of Africology and African American Studies and in 1999 Temple's dance department, eventually becoming the director of Temple's Institute for African Dance Research and Performance.
 She retired in 2019.
 She was a scholar of cultural studies including performance and culture within Africa and the African diaspora.
 Welsh served as the Director of the Institute for African Dance Research and Performance.

 As a teacher, Kariamu Welsh taught at community centers as well as at university level.
 Many of her students have gone on to their own careers in dance and academia, spreading her influence.
-One reason for her popularity and significance among her African American students, according to Dr. Kemal Nance, who was one of them, is that "Dr. Welsh changed the landscape of how we think about African dance by showing that what we do with our bodies is worthy of investigation.”
+One reason for her popularity and significance among her African American students, according to Dr. Kemal Nance, who was one of them, is that "Dr. Welsh changed the landscape of how we think about African dance by showing that what we do with our bodies is worthy of investigation."

 Welsh was the author of numerous books, including Zimbabwe Dance: Rhythmic Forces, Ancestral Voices—An Aesthetic Analysis and Umfundalai: An African Dance Technique.
 She was the editor of The African Aesthetic: Keeper of Traditions and African Dance: An Artistic, Historical and Philosophical Inquiry.
 She co-edited African Culture: Rhythms of Unity.